Masong19hippows/go-website/README.md

 There is also an email functionality that requires a gmail app password associated with the account `noreplymasongarten`

 It is also a [reverse proxy manager.](https://en.wikipedia.org/wiki/Reverse_proxy#:~:text=In%20computer%20networks%2C%20a%20reverse,%2C%20performance%2C%20resilience%20and%20security.)
 The goal is to have an easy-to-use interface that users can delicate certain url's with, to act as a reverse proxy.
+You can add any URL you want into the proxy manager.
+If it is an https site, the site will automatically redirect you to the https version of the site. <br/> <br/>

+YOU CANNOT ACCESS THE PROXY MANAGER ON AN OUTSIDE NETWORK.
+It must be accessed through a private ip address.

 The proxy manager looks like this:
 <kbd>![Looks like this](assets/images/manager.png?raw=true "Manager")</kbd>